unicode-org/message-format-wg/exploration/function-composition-part-1.md

 that function can distinguish V from another value V1 that represents the same formatted string, with different options.
-This corresponds to model 2.
+This corresponds to the preservation model.

 The choice of interpretation affects the meaning of function composition,